Jaouaher999/dernier-metro/README.md

 }
 ```

-- Suggestions are a basic list of known stations to help the user correct input.
+- Suggestions are fetched from the `stations` table.